 When you enter the voting area, make sure you go to the correct precinct table!
 If you are not sure of your precinct, you can be election ready by visiting the Marion County Voter Information Portal, calling the Voter Information Hotline (317-327-VOTE or 317-327-8683) OR asking a poll worker for help.

 Once you establish you’re at the right precinct table, you’ll then be greeted by a bi-partisan team of Clerks, who will ask your name and to see your photo ID (Photo ID Law).
 If your ID meets all four requirements under Indiana law, you will be asked to sign the poll book, which is a list of all registered voters living in the precinct.
-The clerks will ask if you want to vote using a paper ballot or the iVotronic touch screen machine, which is available to all voters but has additional features to assist voters with disabilities.
+The clerks will ask if you want to vote using a paper ballot or an electronic touch-screen ballot marking device, which is available to all voters but has additional features to assist voters with disabilities.

 If you opt for a paper ballot, the clerks will initial the back of your ballot, hand it to you and direct you to a voting booth.
 Take a moment to read the instructions at the top of the ballot and then simply darken the ovals to the left of the candidate you're supporting.
-You'll then go to the voting machine and slip your ballot in to it.
+You'll then go to the voting machine and slip your ballot into the DS200 machine.
+The DS200 machine will confirm your vote has been cast.

 That's it!
 Voting is really that simple.
 Be election ready and use the Voter Information Portal to review sample ballots, find out who represents you and determine where you go to vote on Election Day.